demndevel/gester/README.md

 Developers will be able to create their own plugins using the gester-core library with predefined AIDL contracts.

+There is also a [library](https://github.com/demndevel/gester-core) that allows third party devs to create their own plugins.

 Stack:

 - Plugins: Bound Services + AIDL